Machiry/machiry.github.io/_pages/research.md

 Developers frequently misconfigure workflows resulting in severe security issues, which can have devastating effects resulting in supply-chain attacks.
 The extreme diversity of CI platforms and the supported features further exacerbate the problem and make it challenging to specify and verify security properties across different CI platforms uniformly.
 In this area, we aim to addresses the problem by defining the desired security properties of a workflow and developing platform-independent techniques to verify and enforce the security properties.

+> We found thousands of security vulnerabilities in various open-source GitHub workflows.
+More details [here](https://secureci.org/).

 ### Publications
 ----